 Radiation from Fukushima Daiichi

-Prior to the COVID-19 outbreak, this was the biggest hazard mentioned on most travel advisory websites.
+This is the biggest hazard mentioned on most travel advisory websites.
 The specific advice of most foreign governments, and also the Japanese Ministry of Economy, Trade and Industry is to stay out of the exclusion zone around the power plant.

 There is no evidence to suggest that you will be exposed to harmful radiation on a trip to Tokyo or Japan.
 In fact, your largest dose of radiation will be during your flight to Japan while cruising in the upper atmosphere.
 Additionally, there is no evidence to suggest visiting areas in Fukushima outside the exclusion zone is dangerous.

 The foreign ministries of most countries issue travel advisories to their citizens on travel to Japan.
 In addition, the Japan National Tourism Organisation provides information on safe travel.
 During emergencies, the social media accounts of Tokyo Cheapo and our sister site Japan Cheapo also collate and post relevant information for English speakers in Japan.